Which of the following is a characteristic functional group found... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Carbonyl group (C=O), Carboxyl group (-COOH), Hydroxyl group (-OH), and Amino group (-NH2).
+Identify the functional groups listed in the problem: Amino group (-NH2), Carboxyl group (-COOH), Carbonyl group (C=O), and Hydroxyl group (-OH).

-Understand the definition of a functional group: A functional group is a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.
+Recall the definition of a functional group: a specific group of atoms within a molecule that is responsible for a characteristic chemical reaction of that molecule.

-Recall the structure of alcohols: Alcohols are organic compounds that contain one or more hydroxyl groups (-OH) attached to a carbon atom.
+Understand that alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.

 Watch next